<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <item>

-<title>Holiday Planning Game with Playing Cards: Market Place For Activities During The Holidays</title>
+<title>Holiday Planning Game with Playing Cards: A Marketplace for Family Activities</title>

 <link>https://agileparenting.net/tool/holiday-planning-game-with-playing-cards/</link>